Web addresses: motivate-biodiversity.eu

 III.
 DATA ORGANISATION & EXCHANGE (INTERNALLY, DURING THE PROJECT)

 Data sharing is realized via hyperlinks that allow the access and download of cloud-stored data.
 Together with data description and metadata files, these hyperlinks are hosted on a private and password-protected MOTIVATE GitHub repository.
 In this way, all data managers have access to the following shared data: raw and harmonized vegetation-plot data, raw taxonomic backbone data, raw European red list status data, raw species phylogenetic relationships, plot-level climate variables, species (co-) occurrence maps, and vegetation dissimilarity maps.
 Data manipulations, including data addition, deletion, and/or updates are to be marked with different version numbers and documented in the respective data description and metadata files.
 Data organization, regarding file names and folder structures, are the responsibility of the WP data manager.
 Information on data organization is to be noted in the corresponding data description and metadata files.
+For remote-sensing-related analyses, data organisation emphasises traceability between vegetation-plot inputs, Earth Observation-derived variables and resulting spatial products.
+Versioning of scripts and intermediate outputs ensures that analytical steps can be reconstructed and verified internally throughout the project.

 Data consistency and quality are reviewed by multiple data managers.
 Raw EVA and ReSurvey dataare compiled and checked by Ilona Knollová, then sent to Stephan Kambach, who adapts additional taxa harmonizations and checks for potential “doppelgaenger” taxa among consecutive vegetation surveys.
 The resulting harmonized EVA and ReSurvey data are made available to all data managers via the MOTIVATE GitHub repository.
 Within each WP, the respective data managers are responsible for the review and correction of their subsets of EVA and ReSurvey data.
 Recognized data errors and applied corrections will be communicated to Stephan Kambach, who will then update the respective data and hyperlinks in the MOTIVATE GitHub repository.